OUR POSITION

 1. Archimandrite Tychikos Vryonis is elected 70th Metropolitan of Paphos by the Holy Synod of the Church of Cyprus.

 On 23 February 2023 the Holy Synod of the Church of Cyprus elects Archimandrite Tychikos Vryonis as the 70th Metropolitan of Paphos.
 The election concludes nearly two months of canonical procedure following the vacancy of the see.
-The vote passes with broad concord among the hierarchs.
+The vote of the hierarchy is unanimous.
+It was preceded by the vote of the faithful of the Metropolis: 50.01% chose Tychikos, while the second and third candidates received 12% and 5% respectively.

 2. Enthroned at the Holy Cathedral of Saint Theodoros in Paphos as Metropolitan of Paphos and Exarch of Arsinoi and Romaia.